mrquincle/mcamip/README.md

 for a list of all options and defaults.

 All defaults are set as #defines in mcamip.h, you can change these if you like.

+### A semaphore file as indicator for motion events

 Motion detection threshold will be higher for 640x480, setting the correct level for your situation needs some experimenting.
 In motion detection only frames with sufficient change are output on the stdout (-y).